yext/search-ui-react/docs/search-ui-react.filtersearchprops.ondropdowninputchange.md

 ## FilterSearchProps.onDropdownInputChange property

-A function which is called everytime the input element's value changes.
-Helpful for removing static filters from the static filter state if a user clears the search input completely.
-Replaces the default behavior of calling executeFilterSearch whenever the input changes.
+A function which is called when the input element's value changes.
+Replaces the default behavior.

 **Signature:**